Yossi Beilin: Business activity

 Beilin is currently the Founder and President of Beilink, a business consulting firm that help clients connect to new markets both in Israel and abroad, make strategic investments and decisions, forge strong international relationships with key stakeholders, navigate the spectrum between the political and private spheres, locate investors, and ultimately expand and strengthen businesses.

 Honours

-In November 2009 he was decorated with the Légion d'honneur by the French ambassador to Israel.
+In November 2009 he was appointed Légion d'honneur by the French ambassador to Israel.
 In the same year he received the journalistic prize Golden Doves for Peace issued by the Italian Research Institute Archivio Disarmo.